*The following is my personal health story and is not to be taken as medical advice nor to be used as any form of medical treatment for personal use.*

 After months of research, I chose to pursue a holistic health approach to overcome my seizure disorder and depression based on many studies I found through organizations like John Hopkins Medical University.

-The premise of the diet was to eat a diet rich in fresh foods, moderate amounts of healthy proteins, smaller amounts of healthy fats, and most importantly, to eliminate any added sugar and all sources of refined grains (such as cookies, white flour, etc.) since this would balance neurotransmitter activity and improve blood sugar levels that influenced epilepsy.
+The premise of the diet was to eat a diet rich in fresh foods, moderate amounts of healthy proteins, smaller amounts of healthy fats, and most importantly, to eliminate any added sugar and all sources of refined grains (such as cookies, bread, crackers, white flour, etc.) since this would balance neurotransmitter activity and improve blood sugar levels that influenced epilepsy.
 This approach is commonly used to treat seizures and other neurological disorders, (which I had suffered from since I was a small child despite always being incredibly smart in school), but no doctor had certainly ever told me about it.

 Coming from the south without much education on health, I was incredibly skeptical.
 But I was also tired of being sick and feeling miserable all the time.
 I hated being on medication and felt like I had no other choice.
 I knew something was wrong and quickly learned I was the only one who could change it.